 Chair, Board of Directors

 Breast Cancer Canada believes in building on the outstanding progress that’s been made so far.
-With more research, we know we can find a cure to breast cancer.
-Precision oncology is absolutely transforming the ways that breast cancer is treated.
+With more research, we know we can end breast cancer.
+Precision oncology is absolutely transforming the ways that breast cancer is managed.
 It’s driven by data, knowledge and certainly compassion too.
 Advances have led to new discoveries and care plans that are tailored to a person’s genetic makeup and the genomic profile of an individual’s tumor.

 The Breast Cancer Canada team is passionate about advancing research.
 We are the custodians of donated funds and are deeply committed to maximizing the impact of every dollar.
 Our goal is to bring better outcomes to those affected by breast cancer.